Shade Trees for Schools

 Campus trees provide students and staff with a number of benefits, including:

-- Shade and cooling the urban heat island effect; reducing heat stress and cooling costs
+• Cooling shade which reduces the urban heat island effect, heat stress and cooling costs

 Urban trees face threats from confined spaces, air and water pollution, soil compaction, urban heat, introduced pests, and poor management such as excessive pruning.
 Before planting on your campus, make a long-term tree health and care plan to help combat these obstacles.

-- Vision: What is your vision and goals for your campus?
+• Vision: What is your vision and goals for your campus?
+What trees do you want and where?
 Consider cultural and educational goals, spatial and resource limitations, and infrastructure.
+Are you planting trees for shade, lei, food, or classroom connection etc.?

-- Stewardship: Who will be involved in upkeep and care?
+• Stewardship: Who will be involved in upkeep and care?
 What does long-term stewardship look like on your campus?
+Having a diverse Tree Team with various members of your school community can help promote long-term tree care.

-- How can students and other teachers be involved in planting events and tree care?
+• How can students and teachers be involved in planting events, tree care and classroom tree learning?
 What will your district/curriculum allow? (mālama class periods, grade workdays, etc.)

 Permissions: Have a conversation with your administration and facilities team about your planting vision, location, desired tree species, and stewardship plan.
 For DOE campuses, all proposed planting should be approved in advance by DOE Office of Facilities and Operations (OFO) authorized personnel; site modifications may not be made without prior approval.